Constitution and Bylaws

 That programs of study are based upon the standards of the Arkansas Department of Education (ADE) and the Educational Leadership Consortium Council (ELCC).

-That the organization is committed to collaboration with appropriate professional organizations and agencies to include, Arkansas Department of Education, Arkansas Association of Education Administrators, and Arkansas Leadership Academy.
+That the organization is committed to collaboration with appropriate professional organizations and agencies to include, Arkansas Department of Education, Arkansas Association of Education Administration, and Arkansas Leadership Academy.

 That the faculty in member institutions will provide improved programs of study by the collaboration with the ARPEA membership.